Service Selection Overview

 In network automation, devices or device components may have interfaces that do not return structured data.
 Structured data refers to data obtained from the device that is easily index-able to its individual elements.
 In other words, structured data is data that does not need to be parsed, whereas unstructured data must be parsed to isolate an individual data element.
 There also exists semi-structured data which is structured but still needs some amount of parsing to isolate data elements.

 Note that eNMS uses structured data dictionaries internally to pass data along the workflow from service to service.
 So, using eNMS, the user will spend a lot of time considering how to either retrieve structured data directly from the device or most-easily convert unstructured or semi-structured data from the device to structured data.
-This section will discuss and rate the available built-in service types according to how work-intensive they are for obtaining structured data.
-The user can refer to these rating when considering which service to use for a particular action in the workflow.
+This section will discuss and rate the available service types according to how work-intensive they are for obtaining structured data.
+The user can refer to these ratings when considering which service to use for a particular action in the workflow.

 Structured Data - Options